 unzip, and curl (tar and gzip required for special cases).
 Most likely it will work out

 of the box.

 attempting SDKMAN installation.
 For our software to function, we require

-that Cygwin is installed with the same toolchain as described for WLS.
+that Cygwin is installed with the same toolchain as described for WSL.

 The third solution is for Git users using the Git Bash for Windows